Chemistry, PHD

 Additional Curriculum Information

-The program consists of coursework and seminars selected by the student in consultation with the student's supervisory committee and based on the student's area of research.
+The program consists of coursework and seminars selected by the student in consultation with their supervisory committee and based on the student's area of research.

-Qualifying exams consisting of a written comprehensive exam, an oral comprehensive exam and a prospectus are required to advance to candidacy.
+Qualifying exams that consist of a written comprehensive exam, an oral comprehensive exam and a prospectus are required to advance to candidacy.
 Students must successfully defend their dissertation during a public final oral defense.

 Admission Requirements